Xetibo/ReSet-Doc/sections/result/mock_system.typ

 )

 This macro alone would not work if used in regular code, Rust requires a duplicate macro with the same name without the test configuration.
-In that macro the new_session call would be changed to new_system.
+In that macro, the new_session call would be changed to new_system.

 The same configuration can be used to target different endpoints of DBus.
 This